CRA Entrepreneurship & Business Ownership Explored

 By Kelly Beaton

-As entrepreneurs, business owners and shop operators we tend to prioritise business always first, but in order to live a balanced and healthy life, it is essential to budget for family time.
+Entrepreneurs, business owners and shop operators must budget for family time as we tend to prioritise business always first, but in order to live a balanced and healthy life, it is essential to plan and find a balance.

 Matt Thornton had been churning on overdrive for years.
 As a body shop owner, he felt immense responsibility for his business, and, as a result, he simply couldn’t pull himself away from unfinished tasks at the end of each day.

 His high blood pressure hinted at Thornton’s unease.
 Finally, five years ago, a doctor’s orders helped him see the light.

 “He advised me that I need to find different ways to deal with stress, or I’m possibly going to have a heart attack or stroke,” recalls Thornton, the owner of Park Royal Body Works in Boise, Idaho.

 That episode helped Thornton realize just how important it is for a business leader to strive to lead a full, well-rounded life, or else they can become consumed by stress.